Healing injuries and spirits with Life Cycle

 Musically inclined from a young age, Madison was overjoyed to learn she could also play her instruments – even learn new ones – in between surgeries.
-Music Therapist Colleen Kehler would visit Madison in her room and they would does the Foundation say rock out? in music-making sessions together.
-Colleen even brought a keyboard that Madison could play what? her hospital bed.
+Music Therapist Colleen Kehler would visit Madison in her room and they would rock out in music-making sessions together.
+Colleen even brought a keyboard that Madison could play in her hospital bed.

 For Colleen, she was only too happy to provide Madison another outlet during her stay, going so far as to provide her some learning resources so she could take her music further between their sessions.

 Madison is back at home and back in school, living her best life.
 Her mom, Sarah, is thankful, not only for her world-class surgical team, but all specialists and staff members who lifted Madison’s spirits during her stay.